aaronpowell/aaronpowell.github.io/src/documents/posts/2011-03-02-ie9-console-thoughts.md

---- cson
+---
   title: "Making the Internet Explorer JavaScript tools better"
   metaTitle: "Making the Internet Explorer JavaScript tools better"
   description: "Some thoughts on how to improve the IE9 JavaScript developer tools"
   revised: "2011-03-03"
   date: "2011-03-02"
-tags: ["ie9","javascript","web","web-dev"]
+  tags:
+    - "ie9"
+    - "javascript"
+    - "web"
+    - "web-dev"
   migrated: "true"
-urls: ["/web-dev/ie9-console-thoughts"]
+  urls:
+    - "/web-dev/ie9-console-thoughts"
-summary: """
+  summary: ""

-"""
 ---
 Previously I've blogged about a limitation of [console.assert from the IE9 developer tools][1].
 Also recently [Tatham Oddie][2] blogged some overall [thoughts on improving IE9 for developers][3] and I decided to elaborate some thoughts I've got around the JavaScript developer tools.